luebken/platform-example-logistics/demo.md

 A digital twin is a unique digital representation that serves as the real-time digital counterpart of a physical object or process.
 Digital twins mimic behavioral models in physical systems and offers a digital control plane for a physical world.
 It updates itself on it's state, condition and context.
 And provides value by visualization, analysis, prediction and optimization.

-Digital twins are digital representations of physical assets Digital twins mimic behavioral models in physical systems Digital twins offers a digital control plane for a physical world Digital twins tethers to their physical counterpart from cradle to grave
+* Digital twins are digital representations of physical assets
+* Digital twins mimic behavioral models in physical systems
+* Digital twins offers a digital control plane for a physical world
+* Digital twins tethers to their physical counterpart from cradle to grave

 ## Digital Twins in Shipping Logistics

 Digital twins can be used for a variety for use-cases in shipping logistics.
-For the sake of this demo we'll focus on Trailers, Ships, Trucks and Trailers.
+For the sake of this demo we'll focus on Terminals, Ships, Trucks and Containers.

-Crossplane and the Kubernetes Ecosystem provides us with an incredible platform which we can use to build and operator digital twins.
+Crossplane and the Kubernetes ecosystem provides us with an incredible platform which we can use to build and operator digital twins.

 ### Demo
 Domain: